New Student Health Forms

 Vaccine-preventable diseases continue to occur on campuses and pose a significant threat to the health, safety and welfare of our campus community.
 Immunizations offer safe and effective protection.
 The United States is experiencing a re-emergence of these diseases, in part due to factors such as un-immunized persons and global travel.
 The American College Health Association (ACHA) strongly supports the use of vaccines to protect the health of our individual students and our campus communities consistent with recommendations of the ACHA Vaccine Preventable Diseases Advisory Committee, the Advisory Committee on Immunizations Practices (ACIP) recommendations published by the U.S. Centers for Disease Control and Prevention (CDC)

 It is the goal of the university and our Center for Health and Wellness to provide adequate protection against vaccine-preventable disease and to promote a healthy and safe college environment by requiring students to be vaccinated against and/or screened for certain highly contagious diseases.
 The goal is best achieved prior to the first year of enrollment at Capital University.
-Therefore, students will be required to provide proof of the below listed immunizations prior to July 1 if they are entering the university fall semester and by December 1 if entering the university spring semester.
+Therefore, students will be required to provide proof of the below listed immunizations prior to June 1 if they are entering the university fall semester and by December 1 if entering the university spring semester.